 “It shall be able to maintain cruising at 35 knots and sprinting speed more than 48 knots (half load), 45knots (full load) and shall be able to be transported by land using low loader truck and hoisted using at least 10 tonnes crane.Robustness.
 It shall be able to withstand rough handling andoperating in sea condition not less than Sea State 2.Simplicity.
 It shall be easy to operate and manned by minimum number of crews three (3) which is helmsman, technical and seaman staff

-From the pictures uploaded from the Twitter post, it appears that the boat undergoing testing fits the specifications and requirements.
+From the pictures uploaded from the Twitter post, it appears that the boat undergoing testing fits the specifications and requirements of three MPB tender.

 From the price list schedule, five companies were deemed qualified for the tender.
 The lowest bid is RM2.3 million while the highest was RM5.7 million.